 After pulling ourselves from the Fairy Glen, we drove the three hours back home with tired dogs and hundreds of photos to go through.
 While Inverness is gorgeous, this was the Scotland we had been imagining.
 What a place!

-While it was an amazing day – made even more special with our furry friends, we just didn’t feel like we saw everything we wanted to.
+While it was an amazing day – made even more special with our furry friends, we just didn’t feel like we saw everything we wanted to of the many things to do in the Isle of Skye.
 So, we decided to plan one more trip after our housesit ended, in hopes of better weather and more time to hike.

 We were already renting a car one way from Inverness to Edinburgh.
 Why not make a few-hour detour to taste that magic again?
 A decision we’ll be thankful we made for years to come.